Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Preliminary

 Whereas the intelligent jammer has a completely contrasting objective.
-It is assumed that the worst jammer could accurately assess the effectiveness of jamming attacks, and the reward for the intelligent jammer's action $a_j^n$ is determined by the intercepted ACK/NACK signal from the control link during the $n$-th hop, namely,
+Although the jammer typically lacks knowledge of the received SINR and demodulation threshold of the legitimate user, the ACK/NACK feedback transmitted from the legitimate receiver to the legitimate transmitter could reflect whether the legitimate signal transmitted during a hop has been successfully received \cite{8558114}.
+It is assumed that the worst jammer could accurately assess the effectiveness of jamming attacks, and the reward for the intelligent jammer's action $a_n^j$ is determined by the intercepted ACK/NACK signal from the control link during the $n$-th hop, namely,

-In the process of the anti-jamming game, the legitimate user aims to maximize its cumulative reward $R^u({\bf{S}}_1)$, i.e.,
+In the process of the anti-jamming game, the legitimate user aims to maximize its cumulative reward $R^u({\bf{S}}_n)$, i.e.,

-Meanwhile, the intelligent jammer aims to maximize its cumulative reward $R^j({\bf{S}}_1)$, i.e.,
+Meanwhile, the intelligent jammer aims to maximize its cumulative reward $R^j({\bf{S}}_n)$, i.e.,

 In Markov Games, no player’s policy is inherently optimal, as its return is influenced by the actions of other players \cite{9292435}.
 The best response (BR) and the Nash equilibrium (NE) are commonly used to evaluate the performance of one player against others in MGs.
-For the aforementioned anti-jamming MG with a legitimate user and an intelligent jammer, the BR and the NE are defined as follows. \begin{myDef}(BR in the anti-jamming MG) Given the policy of the intelligent jammer $\mu$, the policy $\pi^b$ of the legitimate user is defined as the BR policy if there exists no alternative policy that could yield a higher cumulative reward, formally expressed as
+For the aforementioned anti-jamming MG with a legitimate user and an intelligent jammer, the BR and the NE are defined as follows. \begin{myDef}(BR in the anti-jamming MG) Given the policy of the intelligent jammer $\mu$, the policy $\pi^b$ of the user is defined as the BR policy if there exists no alternative policy that could yield a higher cumulative reward, formally expressed as